Iwo Jima: Geography

-The island has an approximate area of 21 km2.
+Iwo Jima has an approximate area of 21 km2.
 The most prominent feature is Mount Suribachi on the southern tip, a vent that is thought to be dormant and is 161 m high.
 Named after a Japanese grinding bowl, the summit of Mount Suribachi is the highest point on the island.
 Iwo Jima is unusually flat and featureless for a volcanic island.
 Suribachi is the only obvious volcanic feature, as the island is only the resurgent dome (raised centre) of a larger submerged volcanic caldera surrounding the island.
 The island forms part of the Kazan-retto islands Important Bird Area (IBA), designated by BirdLife International.

 80 km (43 nautical miles, 50 mi) north of the island is North Iwo Jima (北硫黄島, Kita-Iō-tō) and 59 km south is South Iwo Jima (南硫黄島, Minami-Iō-tō); these three islands make up the Volcano Islands group of the Ogasawara Islands.
 Just south of Minami-Iō-jima are the Mariana Islands.

 The visible island stands on a plateau (probably made by wave erosion) at depth about 15 m, which is the top of an underwater mountain 1.5 km to 2 km tall and 40 km diameter at base.